martymcguire/iafl-2014fall/assignments/week10-prj2.md

 For this project, I would like you to create and print a digital form by merging at least two clean 3D scans of one or more humans.

 Use any modeling tools that you like.
-I recommend MeshMixer.
+I recommend [Autodesk MeshMixer](http://www.meshmixer.com/download.html).

 <iframe width="710" height="399" src="//www.youtube.com/embed/5m9SG9C_lUo?rel=0" frameborder="0" allowfullscreen></iframe>